gregorbg/tnoodle/README.md

 All WCA official competitions must always use the current version of the official scramble program.
 This is available from <https://www.worldcubeassociation.org/regulations/scrambles/>

-Note that only the scramble program part of TNoodle is "official".
+Note that only this scramble program part of TNoodle is "official".
 Other TNoodle projects may be convenient for certain uses (including at official competitions), but do not have any official status.

 ### "Scramble Program" vs. "Scrambler"